gkxiao/openbabel_2433/README.md

 <h2>about openbabel 2433</h2>
-<p>This is an example to show how to reproduce the PDBQT tree error resulting in redocking failure repored in <a href="https://github.com/openbabel/openbabel/issues/2433">#2423</a></p>
+<p>This is an example to show how to reproduce the PDBQT tree error resulting in redocking failure reported in <a href="https://github.com/openbabel/openbabel/issues/2433">#2423</a></p>
 <h2>Materials</h2>
 <ol>
    <li>ligand to be docked: sti.mol2 or sti.sdf</li>